SofieneTaamouti/replication-gali-1999/README.md

-A Replication Study in Macroeconomics
+A Replication Study of Gali (1999)
 ======

 #### Galí, Jordi.
 1999.
 "Technology, Employment, and the Business Cycle: Do Technology Shocks Explain Aggregate Fluctuations?"